Mbd06b/bright/README.md

 The objective is to enhance learning by building an app with RESTful microservices.
 The app architechture will be able feed any form of client app (Web and Mobile) and should be scalable with container infrastructure.
 A focus on microserivces should enable an exploration of different technologies and SecDevOps challenges that might be deployable at any scale.

+# Roadmap
+[checkbox:unchecked] Create an HA mysql cluster and S3 storage implementation with Kubernetes [checkbox:unchecked] Migrate Jenkins(omnibus) to JenkinsX on K8s infrastructure.
+[checkbox:unchecked] Implement JWT authorization for athorizing every request within the microservice cluster.
+[checkbox:unchecked] Deploy 1.0 on Kubernetes, using a fully automated CI/CD pipeline